marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/README.md

 [Documentation](https://gateway-api.sigs.k8s.io/api-types/gatewayclass/)

-`GatewayClass` is cluster-scoped resource defined by the infrastructure provider.
+`GatewayClass` is a cluster-scoped resource defined by the infrastructure provider.
 This resource represents a class of Gateways that can be instantiated. </br>

 ```shell
 kubectl apply -f kubernetes/gateway-api/traefik/01-gatewayclass.yaml